 - To receive and give receipt for periodic payments for the support of the child and to hold or disburse these funds for the benefit of the child

-A recent trend has developed among many Texas courts to restrict the establishment of the children’s primary residence to a particular geographic area.
+A recent trend in divorce has developed among many Texas courts to restrict the establishment of the children’s primary residence to a particular geographic area.
 Dallas County judges routinely restrict a child’s residence either to Dallas County or to Dallas and its contiguous counties.
-If the primary parent chooses to relocate outside the designated area, he or she must seek permission from the court before moving the children.
+If the primary parent chooses to relocate outside the designated area after the divorce, he or she must seek permission from the court before moving the children.

 Judges have wide discretion to determine schedules that will create a stable environment for the child, while also providing both parents with significant visitation periods with their child.
 Texas has developed standard visitation schedules, but by mutual agreement, parents can deviate from those standards.